polyluxus/runxtb.bash/README.md

 ## Installation

-The simplest way to install it is to copy it to the same directory as the program, and use a symbolic link for execution, e.g. in `~/bin`.
-There is - in principle - no need to configure it.
-(I would not recommend that version anymore.)
-You can also use it from any directory, if you set the path to the executable manually on the command line (see below).
-Lastly, and my personally preferred way, is to clone the git repository and configure the script.
+My personally preferred way to install it, is to clone the git repository (or download the source code) and configure the script.
 There is a configure script, which will prompt for the values with a short description.
 It will also try to recover values from a previous configuration in the same locations as outlined below.
-I recommend deleting old configuration files before updating to version 0.2.0 of this script.
+I recommend deleting old configuration files before updating to version > 0.2.0 of this script.

 The wrapper script will first look for a file `.runxtbrc`, then for a file `runxtb.rc` (example included), in directories of the following order:
 `scriptpath`, `/home/$USER`, `/home/$USER/.config`, and `$PWD`.
-If `.runxtbrc` is found, it won't look for `runxtb.rc`.
+If a `.runxtbrc` is found, it will skip `runxtb.rc`.
 The last file found will be used to set the (local) default parameters.
 This gives the possibility that every user may configure local settings, it also gives the possibilities to overwrite settings for one directory only.